 Fluid design is a great way to alter how web visitors perceive your brand if your brand voice needs to communicate comfort and accessibility.

 5. Extreme Minimalism

 Simplicity and minimalism will remain an important aesthetic in web design in 2020.
-This polished look will be seen in clean and airy website compositions, photography and brand design.
+This polished look will be seen in clean and airy website compositions, photography, and brand design.
 Minimalist design is both functional and aesthetically pleasing.
 It doesn’t have to be white to be minimal nor does minimal design need to be stark or boring.
-A carefully considered combination of a creative color palette, impressive typography and brilliant memorable images is the perfect recipe for a minimalist design creating attention-grabbing design that is easy on the eyes.
+A carefully considered combination of a creative color palette, impressive typography, and brilliant memorable images is the perfect recipe for a minimalist design creating an attention-grabbing design that is easy on the eyes.